 - Education - Up to 150 points.

 - Active Clinical Practice - Five points for each year of practice in the previous 10 years (up to 50 points).

-Category 1 Education (Up to 150 points)Live continuing education conferences or live webinars approved by any state board of optometry or COPE.
+Category 1 Education (Up to 150 points)Live continuing education lectures and workshops or live webinars approved by any state board of optometry or COPE.
 A minimum of 50 percent of education points must be from Category 1.

 - Continuing Education – 1 point per hour